Illustration by Florian Bayer ‘African Governance Architecture’ (World Illustration Awards, 2016)

 How would Hofstede’s categories fare in such a new model?

 Hofstede’s 6D model (Hofstede, 2001) measures the parameters of cultural power distance, individualism, masculinity, uncertainty avoidance, long-term orientation and indulgence.
 Individualism can be assessed by the presence of personal norms (versus social norms) and individual metacognition as a typical trait of individualist cultures.
 Power distance correlates with ideology and, arguably, a combined measure would be more insightful since we could draw inferences between official ideological agendas and actual socio-economic and political hierarchies, inclusive of cultural practice (introjected regulation).
 Such triangulated measure would describe more adequately what people think, how they behave (cultural practice) and how they feel about social interaction within their culture.
 Long-term orientation is related to planning and can be subsumed under metacognitive regulation, which applies equally for uncertainty avoidance.
 This leaves only the cultural clusters of masculinity-femininity and indulgence to further discussion.
-Below an example comparing British and Thai culture (Figure 2).
+Below an example comparing British and Thai culture according to Hofstede (Figure 2).

 Figure 2: Comparing British and Thai culture.
 Source: Geert Hofstede Centre (2016), available at https://geert-hofstede.com

 Hofstede’s assumption of feminine-masculine cultural differences is methodologically doubtful since gender roles (as the main determinant) are by themselves defined by culture, leading to a circular argument: In more gender-equal societies, differences dissolve, rendering the premise of salient masculinity-femininity categories unreliable.
 Hofstede writes that “A low score (Feminine) on the dimension means that the dominant values in society are caring for others and quality of life.
-A Feminine society is one where quality of life is the sign of success and standing out from the crowd is not admirable.
+A Feminine society is one where the quality of life is the sign of success and standing out from the crowd is not admirable.
 The fundamental issue here is what motivates people, wanting to be the best (Masculine) or liking what you do (Feminine).”
 (Hofstede, 2016).

 The association with women as predominantly caring and men as predominantly achieving appears to be a biased and outdated assumption for modern pluralistic societies as much as for many traditional-collectivist cultures.
 On a cultural level, it would be more useful to measure gender-roles in association with cultural practices (e.g., equal access to education, equal pay and rights etc.) contrasted against prevailing ideology since these factors relate more meaningfully to social motivation, attitudes, behaviour and the gap between official ideological agendas and social reality.